 Well read on, as all you need is a bottle of Pimm’s No. 1 Cup, white wine, some fruit, and cream and BevMo! wants to help you with that list of ingredients!

 (SEE GIVEAWAY BELOW)*

 Having a Pimm’s Cup with strawberries and cream is the equivalent to having a hot dog and beer at a baseball game in the US.
 Last year, the Olympics banned Pimm’s from Wimbledon, which prompted the UK’s number one tennis player, Andy Murray’s mother to say, “No point going then.” -from Reuters.

 If you’re not from the UK, you’re probably wondering what Pimm’s No. 1 Cup is, right?
-It is an English liqueur which is used to make the British equivalent of a Spanish Sangria.
+It is an English liqueur which is used to make the British equivalent of a Spanish sangria (lovely with tapas)!
 It’s not too strong and has some light herbal flavors; but don’t let this scare you as it has a lovely flavor.